jeanlaroche/AddAccentsExtension/README.md

 The mapping is a comma separated list of original_character:replacement_character(s).

 Note that `e:  something else   ` is perfectly valid but the leading and trailing spaces in the replacement characters will be removed.
+You can use ":" and "," in your replacement string, provided you escape them.
+For example `e:this\,then\:that` is valid, and the replacement string will be "this,then:that"

 If you press the trigger character after a character that is not in the mapping, you get the trigger character.
 For example, typing "A\\" will leave A unchanged and place \\ next to it.